-In this language, the string 'IIIII' means the number five.
+In this language, the string 'IIIII' means the number five, and '' means zero.
 Though being very simple, this finitary language is not finite, and then it already needs a generative procedure, and astronomically big numbers will meet time and tape limitations.

-\P 4 · A more interesting finitary language that is not finite is the language implemented by a basic arithmetic calculator.
+$\P$ 4 · A more interesting finitary language that is not finite is the language implemented by a basic arithmetic calculator.